 While we are strong advocates for running the motion offense at the youth level, we also think it’s okay to have a couple quick-hitters in your arsenal out of timeouts or in special situations.
-In this post, we go through a few of our favorite quick hitters you could use for your youth basketball team.
+In this post, we go through a few of our favorite youth basketball plays.

 Layup or 3-Pointer